velartrill/velartrill.github.io/orig/consequences.md

 Dove glances at Peregrine.
 “I don’t understand.”

 Iris purses her lips, clasps her hands behind her back.
 “Let me put it… put it this way,” she says, joining the two at the great stained-glass window.
 Kiteroost stretches out below them, mountains giving way to plains and plains to the dull orange glow of the sinking sun beyond the horizon.
 She gazes out, flinching as she sights the tiny, distant figure of a Guardswoman out on the street.
-“You, the great Duchess Dove Blackthorn,” she continues: “peer of the realm, inheritor and absolute ruler of the entire Blackthorn duchy—”
+“You, the great Lady Dove the Lunarch Blackthorn,” she continues: “peer of the realm, inheritor and absolute ruler of the entire Blackthorn lunarchy—”

 “You can just say ‘profligate,’ you know,” Peregrine interrupts, taking a tidily folded gown from the arms of a quick-witted servant, whom she favors with a smile.
 “We know it’s what you mean.”

 “Profligate bourgeois parasite, then,” Iris replies, her gaze fixed on Dove’s face, searching for a reaction, finding none.
-“You, *Comrade Duchess,* just played a room full of gentry like a _pai çiņ_—”
+“You, *Comrade Lunarch,* just played a room full of gentry like a _pai çiņ_—”

 “Really, ‘comrade’ is fine.”
 Dove smiles.
 “We did all just cast off our titles.”